citp/privacy-policy-historical/u/up/upd/updateszone.com.md

-> *The following text is extracted and transformed from the updateszone.com privacy policy that was archived on 2012-11-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121102054111id_/http%3A//updateszone.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the updateszone.com privacy policy that was archived on 2013-05-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130504225859id_/http%3A//updateszone.com/privacy-policy) for the most accurate reproduction.*

-# privacy policy - updateszone.com | updateszone.com
+# Privacy Policy | UpdatesZone

 Privacy Policy